 First-year specialty students in good standing, and with adviser approval, are encouraged to submit an online application to a concentration of their choice.
 Those interested are encouraged to visit the YSN website for concentration-specific information.
-Communication about concentrations and an opportunity to meet with the concentration coordinator are shared in the late summer/early fall.
+Communication about concentrations is shared by the YSN Office of the Registrar at the beginning of the fall term.
 Enrollment is limited.